Ricoledan/the-black-list/README.md

 ## Dictionaries

-- [Urban Dictionary](https://www.urbandictionary.com/) - a crowdsourced online dictionary for slang words and phrases, operating under the motto "Define Your World".
+- [Urban Dictionary](https://www.urbandictionary.com/) - A crowdsourced online dictionary for slang words and phrases, operating under the motto "Define Your World".

 ## Movies

-- [Get Out](https://www.imdb.com/title/tt5052448/) - a 2017 American horror film written and directed by Jordan Peele.
+- [Get Out](https://www.imdb.com/title/tt5052448/) - A 2017 American horror film written and directed by Jordan Peele.
 Get Out follows Chris Washington, a young African-American man who uncovers a disturbing secret when he meets the family of his Caucasian girlfriend, Rose Armitage.

 ## TV Shows

 - [insecure](https://www.hbo.com/insecure) - Follows the awkward experiences and racy tribulations of a modern-day African-American woman.

+## Video Essays

+- [ELEMENT: How Kendrick Lamar Collaborates](https://www.youtube.com/watch?v=kqGKMaCAao4) - An insightful look into Kendrick Lamar's music video ELEMENT from his fourth studio album "Damn".

+- [Jay Z "4:44" Album Review | Noisy Images](https://www.youtube.com/watch?v=2izTVrfdIGw) - A deep dive into Jay Z's 13th studio album, "4:44".

+- [Kanye West: The Making of "The Life of Pablo" | Part 1](https://www.youtube.com/watch?v=2izTVrfdIGw) - Follow along as we look into the creation of "The Life of Pablo."
+Kanye's 7th solo album is an ambitious look into the duality of the artist behind it.

+- [Kanye West: The Making of My Beautiful Dark Twisted Fantasy](https://www.youtube.com/watch?v=6t0nipO6Rcw) - The journey of Kanye West as he pursued a journey of self-exile.
+In his time away, he gathered the inspiration to create his magnum opus.
+Holed up in Hawaii with his team, they set out to make the greatest albums of their time.

 ## Podcasts

 - [The Breakfast Club](https://podcasts.apple.com/us/podcast/the-breakfast-club/id1232428553) - The World's Most Dangerous Morning Show, The Breakfast Club, With DJ Envy, Angela Yee And Charlamagne Tha God!

-- [Small Doses with Amanda Seales](https://podcasts.apple.com/us/podcast/small-doses-with-amanda-seales/id1333316223) - a weekly podcast that brings you potent truths for everyday use.
+- [Small Doses with Amanda Seales](https://podcasts.apple.com/us/podcast/small-doses-with-amanda-seales/id1333316223) - A weekly podcast that brings you potent truths for everyday use.

 ## Social Media